Sales at Apple’s Irish holding company rise 13.1% to $155.8bn

 Operating expenses rose to $16.3 billion for the year, with research and development costs rising to $7.2 billion and staff costs rising to $3.96 billion as the company added some 2,000 new staff across its subsidiaries to bring the total number employed to 43,325 in 2018.
 Some 6,000 of those employees are based in Ireland.

+“As the largest taxpayer in the world, we know the important role tax payments play in society.
+Since 2008 Apple’s corporate taxes have totalled over $100 billion.
+We pay all that we owe according to tax laws and local customs wherever we operate,” it added.

+In 2017 the company said it had paid €1.5 billion in corporate profits tax to the Irish exchequer over the previous three years.

-In 2016, the European Commission found that Apple had benefited from illegal State aid in the Republic, and ordered it to pay €13 billion in taxes and penalties it said were owed.
-That money was paid into an escrow account pending the conclusion of pending appeals of the decision, with the final payment made in September, 2018.
+In 2016, the European Commission found that Apple had benefited from illegal state aid in the Republic, and ordered it to pay €13 billion in taxes and penalties it said were owed.
+That money was paid into an escrow account pending the conclusion of pending appeals of the decision by the company and the State, who both claim the commission erred in its judgment.

 This is the first time in several years that AOI has filed accounts with the Irish Companies Registration Office.
 Under previous rules, it wasn’t required to file accounts, but an EU directive that came into force for the company’s fiscal year 2018 changed that.
 Apple has a number of other subsidiaries in Ireland, including its operating companies Apple Operations Europe and Apple Distribution International.
 It is understood that the consolidated accounts cover the eight subsidiaries.